 - 5. Responsible for paying all applicable expenses, including without limitation, meals, medical expenses, transportation and books; - 6.
 Students will provide the Dialysis School of San Diego and the Facility with records of each Student's physical examination, immunization statuses, and other medical tests as requested by Facility and consistent with Facility's policies and shall be furnished to the Institution prior to participation in the Clinical Placement; The student will provide the School and Facility proof of the required liability insurance and a copy of CPR. - 7.
 Obtaining written permission from Facility and Dialysis School of San Diego before publishing any material related to the Program experience; - 8.
 Dialysis of San Diego will obtain, upon request of the Facility, any authorization from Students necessary for the release of confidential records, including, without limitation, Students' medical records and educational records. - 9.
 Students will demonstrate honesty, punctuality, courtesy and respect for others, will have cooperative attitude, proper health and grooming habits, and a willingness to learn, and will conduct himself/herself in an ethical manner at all times; - 10.
 Conform to the dress code of the facility, wear Dialysis School of San Diego uniform and proper Identification (Name Badge) at all times while at the clinic; - 11.
 Comply with all policies concerning universal precautions, including wearing personal protective equipment; - 12.
 Provide Facility with any information it needs, including, without limitation, signing all requisite forms to allow Facility to conduct a background check (the background check will not include a report on the Student's credit capacity or credit history) and a drug test; - 13.
-Must log in their clinical internship hours on the Clinical Time sheet provided by Dialysis School of San Diego, and must be signed by preceptor of the clinic and submit a copy of this timesheet to Dialysis School of San Diego every Friday by e-mail or upon the request of Dialysis School of San Diego.
-A student who fails to attend internship for three consecutive weeks without requesting a leave of absence or prior approval from the School will be considered by default to have withdrawn effective the 22nd calendar day after his or her last date of attendance; - 14.
+Must log in their clinical internship hours on the Clinical Time sheet provided by Dialysis School of San Diego, and must be signed by preceptor of the clinic and submit a copy of this timesheet to Dialysis School of San Diego upon the request of Dialysis School of San Diego. - 14.
 Under no circumstances will Student leave the internship without first conferring with the Student's supervisor; - 15.
 Notify Dialysis School of San Diego and the Facility Supervisor of planned absences before internship takes place; - 16.
 Notify Dialysis School of San Diego should any problems arise or any changes to the learning agreement during the course of the internship in a timely manner; - 17.
 Complete assignments, tasks and responsibilities assigned by the site supervisor and outlined in this learning agreement, including the Mandatory Health and Safety Training: - 18.
 Transportation to and from the internship site is the responsibility of the intern; - 19.
+Upon completion of 200 clinical internship hours, the Skills Proficiency Checklist provided to the student must be completed by the Facility's assigned preceptor.

-Must take the skills proficiency test within two weeks after completing 228 hours of clinical internship; Fee to retake clinical skills test is \$250.00. - 20.
-The Student will maintain a regular schedule determined by the intern and their supervisor;
+20. The Student will maintain a regular clinical internship schedule determined by the Facility.